estanislao-lexicon/miniProject-week40/README.md

 ## Level 4 (Extra)
-[X] A) Add a Search function making it possible to search for products in presented list.
+A) [X] Add a Search function making it possible to search for products in presented list.
-[X] B) Highlight the searched item in presented list.
+B) [X] Highlight the searched item in the presented list.